-- Three weights: Light, Regular, and Bold.
+- Six weights: Thin, Light, Regular, Bold, Extrabold, and Black.

 - Extended language support for most Latin-based Western and Central European languages.

 * Requires an application or operating system with support for OpenType advanced typography, such as Adobe Creative Cloud, Affinity Designer/Photo/Publisher, or QuarkXPress.
 Check your application’s user guide.
 OpenType advanced typography is also supported by most modern web browsers through the use of Cascading Style Sheets (CSS).

 Coquette Specimen.
 Complete showing of all the fonts and usage examples.
 14 pages.
 338 KB PDF.

 A little Coquette promo thing I made in 2002.
 Requires Flash.

 Evolution of a Typeface: Coquette

 A pictorial feature I wrote on the development of Coquette.

 The Coquette Bistro and Wine Bar